RKiemGames/AudioLibrary/README.md

 In **scenes/audio_library.tscn** you can configuring all AudioStreamPlayers that you need.

-**scenes/main.tscn** is an example that uses a custom TextureButon that plays jump sound on pressed.
+**scenes/main.tscn** is an example that uses a custom TextureButton that plays jump sound on pressed.